Luke Macgregor Archive // Portfolio // London Based

 Questioning Identity

-The idea for this book began with a simple curiosity: how do people define identity?
 It’s too vast a topic to fully explore in one project, but by asking a small group of individuals, I could begin to form a picture.
 Identity often dictates how we live—from the clothes we wear to how we speak.
-This makes it deeply personal and
+This makes it deeply personal and unique to everyone involved.

 As an editorial project, I used experimental typography as a core

-method to reflect each person’s identity.
 By collecting responses through a Typeform questionnaire, I paired individuals’ answers with typefaces that visually represent them.
 The typography itself becomes the imagery—a canvas for these personal stories.

 Typographic Profiling